Cockroach Control Solution

 - Cockroach Treatment

 There are over 4,500 species of cockroaches in the world.
 However, only 30 are considered pests.
 The German Cockroach is the most common pest of the species in Ireland.

 Cockroaches are nocturnal.
 Except when the population is high.
 A high population means competition for food at night.
 Therefore, some cockroaches would have to eat during the day.

 Cockroaches can survive several months without food.
 However, they cannot survive more than 3 days without water.
 They like sweet and starchy foods.
 However, they will eat anything.
 Including faecal matter, and even other cockroaches.

 Cockroaches are attracted to warm and humid places.
 For example, kitchens, bathrooms or boiler rooms.
 They nest in warm, dark places, with access to food and water.
 For example, under a fridge, stove or sink.

 German cockroaches lifespan is between 100 – 200 days.
-The female cockroach produces eggs, called ootheca.
-She carries this for 28 days, when the nymphs hatch.
+The female cockroach produces eggs, called an ootheca.
+She carries this for 28 days when the nymphs hatch.
 The average amount of nymphs per ootheca is 30.
 Nymphs take 6 – 12 weeks to reach maturity.
 They shed their skin as they grow.
 Roughly shedding 5 or 6 times before adulthood.